 A Favorite Jackson Hole Attraction

 When you think of Jackson Hole, you probably picture the Grand Teton, the bright red Aerial Tram at Jackson Hole Mountain Resort and the iconic elk antler arches in Town Square.
 OK, fair enough.
 But the decidedly eclectically Western Jackson Hole Playhouse—located just steps off Town Square—is actually another famed attraction.
-In fact, TripAdvisor rated it a “Top Jackson Hole Attraction” in both 2015 and 2016.
+In fact, TripAdvisor rates it a “Top Jackson Hole Attraction.”

 “This is one of the original Jackson Hole traditions.” — Vicki Garnick, owner, Jackson Hole Playhouse